 An overallotment option, sometimes called a greenshoe option, is an option that is available to underwriters to sell additional shares during an Initial Public Offering (IPO).
-The underwriters are allowed to sell 15% more shares than the number of shares they originally agreed to sell, and the option must be exercised within 30 days of the offering.
-The specific details of the allotment are contained in the IPO underwriting agreement between the issuing company and underwriters.
-The underwriters, usually investment banks or brokerage agencies, can exercise the overallotment option if the demand for the shares exceeds the expected demand and the price is significantly higher than the offer price.
+The underwriters are allowed to sell 15% more shares than the number of shares they originally agreed to sell, but the option must be exercised within 30 days of the offering.
+The specific details of the allotment are contained in the IPO underwriting agreement between the issuing company and the underwriters.
+The underwriters, usually investment banks or brokerage agencies, can exercise the overallotment option if the demand for the shares exceeds the expected demand and the sale price is significantly higher than the offer price.

 Reasons for Overallotment / Greenshoe